telerik/xamarin-forms-docs/installation-and-deployment/telerik-nuget-server.md

 In the Source field you should fill in the address of the Telerik server (URL: **https://nuget.telerik.com/v3/index.json**) and click the Update button.

-> The old [https://nuget.telerik.com/nuget](https://nuget.telerik.com/nuget) server will be deprecated and we encourage our clients to switch to the v3 API.
-The new v3 API is faster, lighter, and reduces the number of requests from NuGet clients.
+In addition to feed URL `https://nuget.telerik.com/v3/index.json`, there is also an obsolete NuGet v2 server at `https://nuget.telerik.com/nuget`, which is no longer recommended.

+> The NuGet v2 server at `https://nuget.telerik.com/nuget` will be sunset in November 2024.
+> The new v3 protocol offers faster package searches and restores, improved security, and more reliable infrastructure.
+> To redirect your feed to the NuGet v3 protocol, all you have to do is to change your NuGet package source URL to `https://nuget.telerik.com/v3/index.json`.

 ![](images/nuget-server/nuget-vs-telerik-server.png)